usgpo/uslm/README.md

 ## User Guide ##
-Please refer to the User Guide in [PDF](USLM-User-Guide.pdf) or [Markdown] (USLM-User-Guide.md) for additional information about the schema.
+Please refer to the User Guide in [PDF](USLM-User-Guide.pdf) or [Markdown](USLM-User-Guide.md) for additional information about the schema.